By Mike Miller Updated October 28, 2022

-The Florida Georgia game is one of the nation's oldest and fiercest football rivalries; it is usually played on the last Saturday in October.
-The rivalry began in 1915.
+The Florida Georgia game is one of the nation's oldest and fiercest football rivalries.
+It is usually played at the end of October or beginning of November, depending on how the weekend falls.

-Like many stadiums in America, the name of this stadium has changed over the years.
+Like many NFL stadiums in America, the name of this stadium has changed over the years.

-Everbank used to be AllTel, but for eons it was simply known as the Gator Bowl.
-That was the city stadium where the annual Gator Bowl was played, as well as the Florida Georgia game.
+For eons the stadium was simply known as the Gator Bowl.
+It was the city stadium where the annual Gator Bowl was played as well as the Florida-Georgia game.

-The Gator Bowl game, one of the leading Florida events each year, is still played here.
+The Gator Bowl game, one of the leading Florida events each year, is still played here although there are rumors that this historic venue may be changed.

 In my opinion, the Florida-Georgia game even tops the Florida-Florida State rivalry.